 Question: Our sequencing core has given me the FASTQ files from a Chromium run (3' v2 sequencing chemistry) with 150 bp reads for R1 and R2.
-My question is whether there is a way to use these FASTQ files (trimmed or otherwise) to provide Cell Ranger with the appropriate I1, R1, and R2 FASTQ files?
-Or should I get the raw BCL output and use
+Is there a way to use these FASTQ files (trimmed or otherwise) to provide Cell Ranger with the appropriate I1, R1, and R2 FASTQ files?
+Or should I demultiplex again?

 --chemistry option (e.g.

 - For Single Cell 3' v3 and v2 chemistries, extra cycles on the R1 (cell-barcode, UMI) read will be ignored.
 By default, all of R2 (the RNA read) is used, and longer R2 lengths should improve mapping rates.

 - For Single Cell 3' v1 samples, extra cycles on the i7 index read (cell-barcode) and R2 (UMI) reads will be ignored.
 By default, all of R1 (the RNA read) is used.

 2. You (or your sequencing core) can demultiplex your BCL data using the

 --use-bases-mask option in